flutter/website/src/assets-and-images.md

 NSString* path = [[NSBundle mainBundle] pathForResource:key ofType:nil];
 ```

-For a more complete example see the implementation of the Flutter [video_payer plugin](https://pub.dartlang.org/packages/video_player).
+For a more complete example see the implementation of the Flutter [video_player plugin](https://pub.dartlang.org/packages/video_player).

 ## Platform assets